John M. Grunsfeld: Space Telescope Science Institute

-According to a NASA press release in January 2010, Grunsfeld indicated he would leave the agency to serve as deputy director of the Space Telescope Science Institute in Baltimore.
-There he helped prepare the institute for operations with NASA's planned James Webb Space Telescope.
-He also became a research professor in the Johns Hopkins University department of physics and astronomy in July, 2010.
+In 2010, Grunsfeld left NASA to serve as deputy director of the Space Telescope Science Institute in Baltimore, where he helped to prepare the institute for operations with NASA's James Webb Space Telescope.
+He also became a research professor in the Johns Hopkins University department of physics and astronomy in July 2010.

 Mountaineering

 Grunsfeld appeared on the PBS NOVA episode "Deadly Ascent", which showed him climbing Denali, the highest peak in North America, in June 2000.
 Grunsfeld, along with Howard Donner, (a consultant to NASA) conducted research into the effects of body temperature at high altitudes by using internal thermometers swallowed in pill form.
 He was able to climb to an altitude of 18,200 feet before one of the team members had difficulty forcing the team to turn back.
 Grunsfeld was inspired by Edmund Hillary, Tenzing Norgay, and Brad Washburn in mountaineering.
 In June 2004, Grunsfeld returned to Denali while on leave from NASA and successfully led a team of fellow NASA climbers that summitted.
 He is one of two astronauts to have climbed to the top of Denali.